Secure a CLI with Auth0

 Resource Owner Password Grant Flow

 We do not recommend using the Resource Owner Password Grant (ROPG) flow for native applications.
-In the RFC 8252 OAuth 2.0 for Native Apps from the Internet Engineering Task Force (IETF), it is recommended that “OAuth 2.0 authorization request from native apps should ONLY be made through external user-agents, primarily the user’s browser”.
+In the IEFT article, RFC 8252 OAuth 2.0 for Native Apps, it is recommended that “OAuth 2.0 authorization request from native apps should ONLY be made through external user-agents, primarily the user’s browser”.
 For details, see RFC 8252 Embedded User-Agents.

 Using Resource Owner Password Grant (ROPG) are less secure than the redirect-based options described above.
 ROPG is only for legacy.
 In the context of CLIs, it only makes sense for things like connection strings where you need to support legacy programs.